Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB395', 'How to configure Mobile Profile to automatically grant Android application permissions on install')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB395.aspx">KB395</a> How to configure Mobile Profile to automatically grant Android application permissions on install

 When Appium installs an application at the beginning of a test session - Android may ask for permissions (e.g. access to media files, camera, etc.).
 Until such prompt is dismissed - Main activity is not launched.
-It prevents the test from proceeding.
-Learn how to configure the Mobile Profile to automatically grant required permissions on install.
+It prevents the test from proceeding.В  Learn how to configure the Mobile Profile to automatically grant required permissions on install.

 ### <a onclick="return RegisterKbClick('KB394', 'How to use specific version of Chromedriver with Appium')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB394.aspx">KB394</a> How to use specific version of Chromedriver with Appium